Dragonheart: Vengeance: Plot

-After delivering The Snake to the local jail, Darius decodes the messages and learns that King Razvan is behind the raiders' attacks, ordering them to kill his subjects to prevent starvation because he did not prepare for food shortages.
+After The Snake was jailed, Darius learns through the messages that King Razvan is behind the raiders' attacks, ordering them to kill his subjects to prevent starvation because he did not prepare for food shortages.
 Meanwhile, Lukas, with Siveth's help, flirts with Oana, the town healer, having met her earlier.
-The Scorpion returns for The Snake and frees her, poisoning Oana's father, the town's jailer, and setting his house ablaze to cover their escape; Siveth uses her ice breath to douse the flames and regroups with Darius and Lukas.
-Darius tells them his discovery, so Siveth tries to retrieve the raiders' orders from the king's guards who took them.
-As Siveth uses her shapeshifting to try and reclaim the evidence, Lukas and Darius pursue The Snake and Scorpion, wandering into an ambush.
-During the fight, The Scorpion poisons Lukas, and The Snake further wounds him in battle.
-Darius is also injured, and Siveth abandons her mission to save Lukas and Darius after seeing them in trouble through their bond.
+The Scorpion returns for The Snake and frees her before covering their getaway; Darius tells Siveth and Lukas of his discovery, so Siveth goes to retrieve the raiders' orders from the king's guards, who took them.
+As she uses her shapeshifting ability to try and reclaim the evidence, Lukas and Darius pursue The Snake and Scorpion, but wandered into an ambush.
+The Scorpion poisons Lukas, and The Snake further wounds him in battle.
+Darius is also injured.
+Siveth abandons her mission to save the two after seeing them in trouble through her bond.
 Darius kills The Scorpion, and Siveth kills The Snake.

-Lukas apologizes for letting revenge darken his heart.
-Darius and Siveth also reconcile, and he begs her to save Lukas.
-Siveth takes Lukas to the monastery where Darius was raised; weeks pass, and Lukas recovers with Oana's help.
-King Razvan and a crowd of townsfolk confront Lukas and Siveth shortly thereafter; the king orders Lukas to be surrendered for crimes he did not commit and orders Siveth to resume her exile, but Siveth refuses, calling Razvan out for his crimes against the people.
-Then Darius and the recaptured Wolf appear, with The Wolf revealing his part in Razvan's schemes.
-Siveth offers her protection to anyone else willing to speak up; more people come forward from the king's guards and council to confess to Razvan's corruption, leading to his and The Wolf's imprisonment.
+Lukas expresses remorse for letting vengeance consume him while Darius and Siveth reconcile.
+Siveth takes Lukas to the monastery where Darius was raised.
+He recovers with Oana's help.
+He and Siveth were then confronted by King Razvan and a group of townspeople shortly thereafter.
+Razvan charges Lukas with crimes he did not commit and orders Siveth to resume her exile, but Siveth calls Razvan out for his crimes.
+Darius returns with The Wolf, who reveals his part in Razvan's schemes.
+Realizing just how corrupt their king is, many came forward to confess, leading to Razvan being turned on and arrested alongside The Wolf.

-In the time that follows, Siveth is welcomed back into society and shares the crop seed she saved to end the local famine.
+In the time that follows, Siveth is welcomed back into society and shares the crop seed she had saved in her ice cave.
 Lukas rebuilds his home, beginning a relationship with Oana.
 Now recognized by the kingdom for his bond with Siveth, Darius lives a happy life among the people.
 Darius reflects on Siveth's teachings, acknowledging that she showed him and Lukas the path to happiness, friendship, and love.